 To ensure written public comments are read at the proper meeting, written statement should include:

 The date of the meeting the written comments are intended for;

 Participant's First and Last Name and whether they live in Kitsap County; and

 Agenda Item and/or subject the written comments refer to.

-The MCAC currently has vacancies for a representative of the Nebraska neighborhood.
+The MCAC currently has a vacancy for a representative of the California neighborhood.
 Applications are now open.
 Click here for more information and the online application or contact Kitsap County Volunteer Services at email@example.com, (360) 337-4650.

-The Manchester Citizens Advisory Committee meets the first Tuesday of the month (there may be exceptions - see the schedule below) at 6:30 p.m. in the Manchester Library, 8067 East Main Street, Manchester, Washington
+The Manchester Citizens Advisory Committee meets the first Tuesday of the month (there may be exceptions - see the schedule below) at 6:30 p.m. in the Manchester Library, 8067 East Main Street.

 The Manchester Citizens Advisory Committee provides a discussion forum for community interests and issues.

 The committee enhances communication between Manchester-area residents and Kitsap County government, and coordinates efforts of the many council and community residents currently working to improve the Manchester community.

 MCAC members represent Manchester's broad interests, and work together to proactively address community interests and concerns.